jdjakub/phd-thesis/ch-analysis.md

 # Paradigms of Programs and Programming
 The concept of a scientific "paradigm" was popularised by Kuhn\ \parencite{Kuhn}.
 It refers to the set of norms and conventions in which scientific questions are pursued and results are interpreted.
 In computing, a "programming paradigm" is a set of norms around the concepts and style in which programs are built.

 In this section, we wish to broaden the scope and consider the foundational assumptions of programming itself, and the effects this has on how it is performed.
-A paradigm here is a set of norms and conventions centred around an idea of what a "program" is, what programs are for, and what is technologically feasible in the current environment.
+A paradigm here is a set of norms and conventions centred around an idea of what a "program" is, what programs are *for*, and what is technologically feasible in the current environment.

 We observe that certain periods of computing history and influential programming systems embody distinct paradigms in this way.
 We propose three: Batch Mode, Unix, and Interactive.
 Each one accommodates our Three Properties differently.